This Best Selling Biographies Page contains a growing list of our favorite Biography Books for your whole family!

 My Lucky Life is a great book about Dick Van Dyke and written by himself.
 Dick shares about his childhood growing up in a small town in the midwest.
-He got his his start doing drama in school and working at a radio station.
-He then had a two man traveling act called the Merry Mutes.
+He got his start doing drama in school and working at a radio station.
+He then had a two-man traveling act called the Merry Mutes.
 From there he got a break staring in a Broadway show called Bye Bye Birdie.
-Dick is well know for his TV sitcom The Dick Van Dyke show as Rob Petrie.
-And of course there is an all star cast including Mary Tyler Moore.
+Dick is well known for his TV sitcom The Dick Van Dyke show as Rob Petrie.
+And of course, there is an all-star cast including Mary Tyler Moore.

 He shares all the folks that played a role in his life during his climb to stardom.
 Dick also shares family details and many details about his personal life.
 He is truly a likable guy.
 You will enjoy reading this biography and so glad you picked it up to read.